 It is much too long.
 I even had a case this morning of a permit required for someone for next week.
 It is unacceptable and we are dealing with it.

 Overall, the number of applications awaiting processing is starting to reduce as a result of the changes implemented.
 I expect this to continue.
 A reduction in processing times is anticipated in the coming weeks as the changes being implemented start to bear fruit.
-The Department is getting on top of the situation.
+The Department is getting on top of the issue.

 I thank the Minister of State for his comprehensive reply and the heartening statistics he outlined.
 I acknowledge the efforts of his Department and appreciate its ongoing engagement in this area.
 It is open and recognises there is an issue which needs to be addressed.

-However, as we face into a chaotic global economic scene with Brexit approaching and the regressive trade policies of Trump and certain other colleagues on the Continent, Ireland must seize every opportunity and ensure everyone knows it is open for business.
-We must ensure that corporations know that not only can they move here but also that the labour from abroad needed to staff these organisations can look to Ireland as an open, welcoming and efficient place in which to move and work.
+However, as we face into a chaotic global economic scene with Brexit approaching and the regressive trade policies of President Trump and certain other colleagues on the Continent, Ireland must seize every opportunity and ensure everyone knows that it is open for business.
+We must ensure corporations know that not only can they move here but also that the labour from abroad needed to staff these organisations can look to Ireland as an open, welcoming and efficient place in which to move and work.
 We need that talent to come into the country.
 While a slowdown might be forecasted, if we want to fulfil the aim of being an island at the centre of the world, we need to address this issue now and maintain that level of proactivity to ensure we can ride out what will be a difficult economic period.

 The Department is conscious of this matter.
-We believe having an efficient and responsive employment permit system is critical in addressing the economy's skills needs and in ensuring that talent is attracted to Ireland.
+We believe having an efficient and responsive employment permit system is critical in addressing the economy's skills needs and in ensuring talent is attracted to Ireland.
 There are people from all over the globe working in multinational companies here.
-Recently, I was at Google’s headquarters in Barrow Street where there are 65 different nationalities.
+Recently, I was at Google’s headquarters in Barrow Street where there are 65 nationalities.

 I am conscious that our reputation is at stake.
 The flow of talent is crucial.
 At this time of the year, there is a large volume of permit applications as we are coming towards the end of the year.
-We are also reviewing the type of employment shortages to be able to deal with this.
-It is crucial as our economy grows.
+We are also reviewing the type of employment shortages to be able to deal with them.
+It is crucial as the economy grows.
 The Senator referred to trade wars.
-We want to be seen as a country that is leading when it comes to attracting multinationals to locate here.
+We want this to be seen as a country that is leading when it comes to attracting multinationals to locate here.